notarisj/YouTube-AutoSkip/README.md

 1. **Safari**

-It is possible to make it run in safari but it requires Xcode to build the extension and allow unsigned extensions everytime you close safari.
+It is possible to run in safari but it requires Xcode to build and you must allow unsigned extensions everytime you close it.
 Run the following command:

 ```bash
 xcrun safari-web-extension-converter /path/to/YouTube-AutoSkip/src